Expectation and job roles |

 - know their role and responsibility to demonstrate leadership and work together with other professionals to ensure the local system meets the needs of vulnerable children and young people

-- promote to frontline staff, senior staff, and executives, the vital importance of up-to-date competency, training, and processes to keep children safe and reduce health inequalities for children and young people in care.
+- promote to frontline staff, senior staff and executives the vital importance of up-to-date competency, training and processes to keep children safe and reduce health inequalities for children and young people in care

 Professionals (role titles may be different across four nations) who undertake statutory IHAs and other relevant health assessments for children and young people in care need a higher level of knowledge and understanding to deliver a thorough, trauma-informed assessment taking into account the impact of prenatal factors, family health, environment and abuse/trauma on development, physical and emotional health.
 Level 4 senior/named professionals for children and young people in care need appropriate expertise to advise and support individual situations.

-Level 4 core competencies
+Level 4 core competencies |

 Health care staff at this level should: